 The Petit Palais was initially built for the 1900 Exposition, and today it invites individuals to enjoy the rich art scene in Paris.
 It houses artwork from the Renaissance era to the 20th-century.
 The museum is also home to the City of Paris Museum of Fine Arts.

 Its location in the 8th arrondissement makes it easy for you to explore Petit Palais after touring Arc de Triomphe and Champs Elysées.
 If you are wondering where to stay in Paris, this neighborhood is perfect for first-time visitors.
 Also located on the museum grounds are - Grand Palais and a massive statue of Winston-Churchill.

-Museums operating hours are 10 am to 6 pm, and they are open daily (except for national holidays).
+The museum is open daily, except for national holidays.
 You can easily spend anywhere from one to two hours at the Petit Palais.